I am one year sober today.

 But the other thing that became clear pretty quickly is that I had no ability to moderate.
 Once I had two drinks, all bets were off.
 Maybe one day I will talk about specific situations I’ve been in because of alcohol, but suffice it to say I got myself into a variety of life-threatening and just straight-up embarrassing situations.

 In college, I joined Greek life and surrounded myself with a group of people who drank pretty similarly to me (some of which are still close friends).
 Looking back, I know I subconsciously found people who didn’t make me question my drinking habits.
 That’s the thing about heavy drinkers – They surround themselves with other heavy drinkers so as to avoid looking in the mirror.
 Nothing makes a problematic drinker more uncomfortable than a sober person.

-So in college, “party girl” was my persona.
-I drank, swallowed, and snorted pretty much anything that would get me out of my head and body.
+So in college, I drank, swallowed, and snorted pretty much anything that would get me out of my head and body.
 And listen, I’m never going to be that sober person that tells you drugs and alcohol aren’t fun.
 They are and they can be.
 (In fact, the people I relate to LEAST in sobriety are the people who choose not to drink or use drugs because they don’t like the taste or the feeling of being out of control haha!)